 The injectable mistletoe extract is often used for cancer and other chronic conditions, administered either subcutaneously (under the skin) or intravenously.

-In cancer treatment, it is often given weekly or biweekly as part of a broader integrative treatment plan.
+In cancer treatment, it is often given up to 3 times per week as part of a broader integrative treatment plans.

 It’s used in low-dose therapy for various conditions, including boosting immunity and managing autoimmune diseases.